jlaing700/electrical-workflow-intro/README.md

 Note: There are two methods in which you can publish your work through Github.
-1. Using CD (Command Prompts)
+1. Using Git Bash CD (Command Prompts)
 2. Using GitHub Desktop app and GitHub website
 Pick whichever you're comfortable with.
-If you're not a coding person, I recommend using GitHub Desktop method.
+If you're not a coding person, I recommend using the simpe GitHub Desktop method.

 Make sure you have created a GitHub account before you start.